Mithc/table_of_content/README.md

 ### My ideas

 - It would be nice to Make Tree(including its children) component fully generic, currently internal business logic is dependant on our [Page, PageList](./src/interfaces/Page.ts) interface and [Theme type](./src/context/ThemeContext.ts).
   If the theme could be moved to the same UI library, as this component, Pages structure is harder to be taken outside it.

+### Testing Scenarios - Tree Component

+- #### Placeholder Display
+  Should display a placeholder until data is loaded.
+- #### Display Top-Level Items
+  Should display a list of top-level items.
+- #### Hidden Levels
+  Should not display elements with class level1, level2, or level3.
+- #### Display Child Elements
+  Should display elements with class level1 after clicking on an element with class level0.
+- #### Active Element Styling
+  Should have the "active" class on the selected element.
+- #### Special Highlight
+  Should have a special highlight on child nodes of the active node at the first level or deeper.
+- #### Theme Switching
+  Should allow the theme to be changed upon clicking the switch.